 A crisis is looming: the baby boomer generation is reaching retirement age.
-Fears of their mass exodus from the workforce paints the headlines of many media outlets across the country.
+Fears of their mass exodus from the workforce is featured in the headlines of many media outlets across the country.

 - Recent Survey Suggests South Dakota’s Workforce Shortage Is a Crisis